 Ibuki is karate’s “hard” breathing method.
-Ibuki breathing alternately called power breathing (for obvious reasons) or sanchin breathing (for its prominent role in the kata Sanchin).
+Ibuki breathing is sometimes referred to as power breathing (for obvious reasons) or sanchin breathing (for its prominent role in the kata Sanchin).
 Ibuki breathing is a study of tension, which is necessary to truly understand relaxation.
 While ibuki breathing serves as a dynamic tension exercise, its true value is ki development, since it teaches the breathing control necessary for kiai.

-Long ibuki develops your lung capacity and teaches you to use your existing lung capacity to its full extent.
-In addition to being a muscle-building dynamic tension exercise, long ibuki is a necessary evil to teach students the highly-practical short ibuki.
+Long ibuki develops your lung capacity, and teaches how to use your existing lung capacity to its fullest extent.
+In addition to being a muscle-building dynamic tension exercise, long ibuki is a necessary evil to teach students the more-practical short ibuki.
 To perform long ibuki breathing:

 - Enter a sanchin dachi and cross your arms, like a downward X-block.
-Quickly and sharply inhale through the nose; this should be full and deep enough to cause your abdomen to expand.
+Quickly and sharply inhale through your nose; this should be full and deep enough to cause your abdomen to expand.

 - Use nogare breathing as a recovery mechanism.

 [ibuki breathing, from the front and side]